atbateman1/navapp/README.md

 The Kubernetes pod configuration in this repository refers to a public container registry.
 That registry holds the Openrouteservice container.
 This contains the API being accessed via NGINX.

+OSM files are accessed via EFS in AWS (This could be shifted to NFS if using on-prem network attached storage)

 The directions API takes coordinates and gives back directions.
 The testing example is below.

 Beyond MVP I would consider the following changes:
 * Build Openrouteservice locally and push it to a registry owned by the organization
-* Store OSM files in an S3 bucket (or NAS if on prem)
 * Employ a tool such as API Umbrella to handle authentication via the CRUD application https://api-umbrella.readthedocs.io/en/latest/

 ## Testing